 Sampling Design

 The objective of this SAP is to assess the condition of water quality before, during and after UIP development through the analysis of chemical data collected from 6 monitoring locations (Figure 2).
-Samples will be collected from a variety of channel types to assess both localized and area-wide effects.
-Area-wide water quality trends will be represented by the three major perennial channels that flow through the UIP: Lee Creek (4991426), North Point Consolidated Canal (4991293), and Goggin Drain (4991340).
-These channels include a mixture of storm water, upstream contributions, and groundwater base flow.
-Localized water quality will be represented by the sampling locations on intermittent storm drain channels along roadways near the northern periphery of the UIP: 7200 W 1300 N (4991299), 6500 W 1100 N (4991302), and 6000 W 600 N (4991303).
-These sites will only flow during storm events and represent smaller drainage areas.
+Samples will be collected from storm drain channels in developing areas of the UIP to assess changes in water quality over time.
+Monitoring locations are strategically placed within areas that are currently under development, or will be in the near future.

 Figure 2.
 Utah Inland Port Storm Water Monitoring Sites.